 People like wine, scotch, cheese.
 All get better with age.
 But my memory never does.
 Couple this with the ever-increasing amount of things I want to remember and an annoyance becomes a problem.
 But it’s not a problem anymore.
 Because now I use Evernote.

 I first started using Evernote as a student to keep track of notes digitally.
 I was over churning through notebooks that invariably would fall apart after a few weeks schlepped to and from university, their metal spiral bindings bent and breaking.
 Typing into a tablet during a lecture and pulling up the notes on my computer when I got home was really simple.
-And Evernote has this note-taking functionality on lock.
+And Evernote education has this note-taking functionality on lock.
 It’s literally what the app was built for.
 Years later, and having not been a student for two years now, I’m still an avid Evernote user.
 Here’s a few things I do with the service that has made it a fixture of my homescreens for the past few years.

 Keeping track of books to buy

-Evernote has grown well beyond the app it started as.
+Evernote for students has grown well beyond the app it started as.
 Most notably, as someone who’s in front of a computer for the majority of their waking life, the Evernote Web Clipper extension for Chrome, Safari, and Firefox is near-essential for any Evernote user.
 The most common use case of this for me is keeping a list of books I come across on the web or elsewhere.
 The Evernote Web Clipper can smartly pull out the salient chunk of a webpage - in this case: title, blurb, cover art, and price - and silo them into a discrete note.
 This note then lives in a Notebook of my choosing, one literally called “Books to buy” (no need to over-engineer this).
 Whenever I’ve got a little bit to spend, I can now browse through my ever-growing list.

 I’ve got tonnes of Notebooks in Evernote (collections of single notes), and tonnes of Notebook Stacks (themselves collections of Notebooks).
 There’s no limit to the number of Notebooks or Stacks you can make so, honestly, go mental (more on this in a bit).
 One of my favourite features of Notebooks is the ability for them to be shared, much like a folder in Google Docs.
 This is particularly useful.